 Item Ports, panels, and slots Icon Description 1 Left control panel N/A Contains the system health, system ID, and the status LED indicator.
-2 Drives N/A Enables you to install drives that are supported on your system. (i) NOTE: For drive slot numbers, see the System information labels section.
+2 Drive N/A Enables you to install drives that are supported on your system. i NOTE: For drive slot numbers, see the System information labels section.
 3 Right control panel N/A Contains the power button, VGA port, USB port, iDRAC Direct (Micro-AB USB) port, and the iDRAC Direct status LED.
-4 Information Tag N/A The Information Tag is a slide-out label panel that contains system information such as Service Tag, NIC, MAC address, and so on.
+4 Express Service Tag N/A The Express Service Tag is a slide-out label panel that contains system information such as Service Tag, NIC, MAC address, and so on.
 If you have opted for the secure default access to iDRAC, the Information tag will also contain the iDRAC secure default password.
-5 Drive blank N/A Drive blank for drive direct attached configuration.

-i NOTE: For more information about the ports, see the Technical specifications section.
+NOTE: For more information about the ports, see the Technical Specifications section.